 If you are pursuing a personal injury claim, there are some superb lawyers in Scotland able to help and represent you.
 There are a wide range of lawyers with different specialisms, but all have excellent reputations within the personal injury field.

 Digby Brown LLP is possibly the market leader in respect of personal injury pursuer work, and has nine departments across six Scottish offices.
-Digby Brown has been referred to as ‘simply the best in every respect’, and has 19 partners across all of its offices.
+Digby Brown has around 24 partners across all of its offices.

 Another leading firm is Balfour+Mason LLP, and their head of department, Fred Tyler is a renowned lawyer with over 40 years’ experience.
 The firm has a particularly strong reputation in respect of complex cases, including very serious road accidents.

-With David Armstrong as the head of department, Lindsays is considered an excellent firm, and generally deals with high value personal injury claims relating to industrial diseases and road traffic accidents.
+With David Armstrong as the head of department, Calio Claims is considered an excellent firm, and generally deals with high value personal injury claims relating to medical negligence, industrial diseases and road traffic accidents.

-There are a number of other renowned firms, such as Lawford Kidd, Bonnar & Co, Kerr Brown, Miller Samuel Hill Brown, Austin Lafferty, Harper Macleod, Jones Whyte and various others, so it is important to consider your options carefully and it’s important to note that not all of these PI firms will offer you the same deal for any injury claim you make – even though they might offer no win no fee and say you’ll keep all or most of your compensation, some may take a much bigger fee from you in some shape or form.
+There are a number of other renowned firms such as Bonnar & Co, Miller Samuel Hill Brown and various others, so it is important to consider your options carefully and it’s important to note that not all of these PI firms will offer you the same deal for any injury claim you make – even though they might offer no win no fee and say you’ll keep all or most of your compensation, some may take a much bigger fee from you in some shape or form.

 2: What are my options if I am the defender?